-Generally speaking, it is good to have a working knowledge of the piano, fortepiano, organ, harpsichord and clavichord especially for playing the music of different composers; but playing the organ is really great for the development of musicianship.
+Generally speaking, it is good to have a working knowledge of the piano and organ and also the historic fortepiano, harpsichord and clavichord, especially for playing the music of different composers; however, playing the organ is really great for the development of musicianship.
 ‘Listening to the building’ is important when performing – particularly in a large building, and for the performer, using, for instance, such techniques as when to release the keys after they have been played – a sense of ‘legato’ (joining and smooth) and ‘staccato’ (short and detached) help to punctuate phrases in a large building and thus articulate sound and, along with tonal colours of registration, communicate convincingly and excitingly with character and musicality and with a sense of humour, enjoyment and fully energised playing that is very much individual in character and musical sense and, which most of all, is alive.

-When Michael plays the organ, depending on the style of the music, he often uses both written notation and advanced improvisational skills (both sets of musical skill are handy to have as an organist and are the hallmark of a creative artist) to produce a desired musical result of tonal colour along with energy and vibrancy which can be appreciated both emotionally and intellectually.
+When Michael plays the organ, depending on the style of the music, he often uses both precise written music notation and for some pieces where the style permits, advanced improvisational skills; both sets of musical skill are handy to have as an organist and are the hallmark of a creative artist to produce a desired musical result of tonal colour along with energy and vibrancy which can be appreciated both emotionally and intellectually.
 Knowing how notes and phrases fit together is paramount, along with knowing the scientific rules of music and pattern making with regard to pulse, metre, rhythm, syncopation, motif, variation, development etc..
+When improvising, it is important to have some kind of structure, and ideally, a grasp of melodic shape and direction, and also good rhythmic ideas which can be repeated as necessary.
+This is a good test of musicianship.
 It is also essential to have an ability to engage and communicate, where music is played with relish, enthusiasm, and is warmly presented for the enjoyment of both the player and the listeners – whatever the context of performance.